Singapore and Hong Kong have reached an agreement on an air-travel bubble slated to start on 26th May 2021.

 Wife: “You better get yourself a staycation!”

 So that’s our attempt at applying RDM framework.
-Let me know if you think we missed out on something.
-Feel free to share your comments too!
-And check out Mr Hong’s Econs Tuition Videos too!
+This is how students learn through our JC Economics Tuition classes.
+Feel free to share your comments!
+And check out other Econs resources + Econs Videos too!